moj-analytical-services/splink/docs/dev_guides/changing_splink/development_quickstart.md

 Included in the docker-compose file is a [pgAdmin](https://www.pgadmin.org/) container to allow easy exploration of the database as you work, which can be accessed in-browser on the default port.
 The default username is `a@b.com` with password `b`.

-## Step 3, Conda install option: Install system depedencies
+## Step 3, Conda install option: Install system dependencies

 These instructions are the same no matter what operating system you are using.
 As an added benefit, these installations will be specific to the conda environment